Adele Cosgrove-Bray is a writer, poet and artist who lives on the Wirral Peninsula in England.

-Collect together images and items familiar or relevant to the dementia sufferer, and use these as a personalised resource for reminiscence.
+Collect together images and items, and use these as a personalised resource for reminiscence.
 Keep these in a box, or fill a scrapbook full of meaningful images specific to that person or to a subject - such as 1950s clothes, domestic items, famous faces, major news events, etc.

-Some people with dementia develop a habit of putting things into their mouths, presenting a choking hazard.
-In such cases, small items should not be included in the memory box if that box is to be left unattended with the service user.
+Some people living with dementia develop a habit of putting things into their mouths, which can present a choking hazard.
+For this reason, small items should not be included in the memory box, especially if that box is to be left unattended.

 "This Is Me!"

-A short biography about the person with dementia can be of great help both to the service use and the professionals who care for them.
+A short biography about the person living with dementia can be of great help both to the service user and the professionals who care for them.
 It can serve as a reminder of self-identity for the service user and as a personalised introduction for others, and as such is an aid to maintaining person-centred care.
-If the service user goes into hospital or changes care homes, a copy of "This Is Me!" can go with them.
+If the service user goes into hospital or changes care homes, a copy of this document can go with them.

 They are quite easy and economical to make.
 You might use a scrapbook or slim folder, or create it as a Memory Box, for example.
 Use large print in a clear font to aid the service user in reading their biography.
-Illustrate it with prints of photos or other momentos which help to plot out and describe that person's life from childhood through to young adulthood and beyond.
-Include objects and events which are important to them - marriage, a simple family tree, picture of where they worked or the cars they've driven or the homes they've lived in.
-Clearly label each image to aid recognition, both for the dementia sufferer and the person who might be looking through it and talking about it with them.
+Illustrate it with prints of photos or other mementos which help to describe that person's life from childhood onwards.
+Try a simple family tree, pictures of where they worked or of the cars they've driven or the homes they've lived in.
+Clearly label each image to aid recognition, both for the person living with dementia and the staff member who might be looking through it and talking about it with them.

 How to Make a Memory Box for Dementia Sufferers

-Reading can be difficult when short-term memory has been impaired.
-For many, as their condition progresses even the plot of a short story can become diffcult to follow.
-Also, large blocks of print tend to be overwhelming to someone who has dementia as it has too much information for them to process.
+Reading can be difficult when short-term memory is impaired.
+For many, as their condition progresses, even the plot of a short story can become impossible to follow.

 Try offering flash fiction instead, as these are very short stories sometimes of no more than one or two paragraphs in length, yet which still tell a complete story.